View on GitHub

 # Toggle display of PR author

-# Controls whether to display "Author: <login>" in CLI output
+# Controls whether "Author: <login>" is displayed in CLI output

 # Default: false